Alcohol addiction, substance abuse, heavy drinking and alcoholism are serious problems that affect millions of people.

 Every addiction arises from an unconscious refusal to face and move through your own pain.
 Every addiction starts and ends with pain.
 Whatever the substance you’re addicted to—alcohol, food, legal or illegal drugs, or a person—you are using something or somebody to cover up your pain. –Eckhart Tolle

-In the U.S. alone, there are 17 to 20 million alcoholics (about one in every ten people).
+In the U.S. alone, there are 17-20 million alcoholics (about one in every ten people).
 Alcohol-related deaths are the third highest cause of death in the United States (the silent, unknown killer).
 7,000 children under the age of 15 try drinking for the first time every day.
 This is a frightening statistic.
 The individual who begins drinking before age 15 is four times more likely to become an alcoholic.

 For most people, the occasional drink is not harmful and may even offer some health benefits, but for the millions who abuse alcohol or are alcoholics, alcohol is a dangerous poison.